breezeight/nicola_blog/_guides/html_css.markdown

 * http://getbootstrap.com/components/#navbar
 * [what's the difference between using NAV and DIV around Bootstrap 3 navbars](http://stackoverflow.com/questions/18628097/whats-the-difference-between-using-nav-and-div-around-bootstrap-3-navbars)

+With bootstrap you can create:

+* static navbars with simple navigation
+* navbars with dropdown menus and search boxes.

 What is the difference between the navbar and nav pills?